discourse/sequel-migrator/README.md

 This teeny-tiny container has a single, very simple, purpose: to run [Sequel migrations](http://sequel.jeremyevans.net/rdoc/files/doc/migration_rdoc.html) against a database every time the container is started.
-Once the migrations have run, the container is completely silent and inactive until the next time it is started, when it'll run whatever migrations are in the migrations dir at that time.
+Once the migrations have run, the container will either terminate, or sits completely silent and inactive.

 # Usage

-There are a number of things that this container needs in order to work properly:
+There are a couple of environment variables that this container needs in order to work properly:

-* `MIGRATIONS_DIR` environment variable (and associated volume): The directory where all your migration directories are available, within the container's filesystem.
+* **`MIGRATIONS_DIR`**: The directory where all your migration directories are available, within the container's filesystem.
+You presumably will want to mount a volume on this directory, to make the migration files available.
 See [Migration Directories](#migration-directories) for all the details of how the contents of this directory should be laid out.

-* `SEQUEL_DATABASE_URL` environment variable: the database against which all migrations will be run.
+* **`SEQUEL_DATABASE_URL`**: provides connection details of the database against which all migrations will be run.
 Note that you're responsible for creating this database before running the migrations, unless the database adapter does it automatically (as, for example, SQLite does).

-* `RUN_UID` environment variable: specify the *numeric* UID to run the migrations as.
-This is important for some database engines, either because they use files on disk (*a la* sqlite) or because you can use peer authentication (as Postgres allows).
-If not specified, the migrations will be run as an unspecified non-privileged user.
+You can also modify the behaviour of the container with the following (optional) environment variables:

+* **`PAUSE_ON_COMPLETION`**: if this variable is set to any non-empty string, the container will call the `pause` command when the migrations are complete, rather than exiting.

 # Migration Directories